slanderson/answerbot/seq2seq-chatbot/README.md

-This directory contains code almost verbatim from the example provided by the Tensorlayer project illustrating how to use Tensorlayer to implement a seq2seq model.
+This directory contains code based on the seq2seq tutorial provided in the TensorLayer documentation.
 The original can be found [at their tutorial](https://github.com/tensorlayer/seq2seq-chatbot)

 Th original code was modified and a new data corpus was added.
 The corpus is  150k question-answer